BatzJunior/testrepo/_pages/024-parts.md

 ---
 category: dataservice
-subCategory: parts
+subCategory: inspection-plan
 title: Data Service
-subTitle: Parts
+subTitle: Inspection Plan
 isSubPage: true
-permalink: /dataservice/parts/
+permalink: /dataservice/inspection-plan/
 sections:
   general: General Information
   endpoint: Endpoint Information
-  add: Add Parts
+  add: Add Entities
-  get: Get Parts
+  get: Get Entities
-  update: Update Parts
+  update: Update Entities
-  delete: Delete Parts
+  delete: Delete Entities
 ---

 ## {{ page.sections['general'] }}

-A catalogue consists of the following properties:
+Both parts and characteristics are PiWeb inspeaction plan entities.
+Each entity consits of the following properties:

 Name | Description
 -----|-------------
-uuid | Identifies the catalogue uniquely name | Name of the catalogue validAttribues | A list of attribute keys that are valid for the respective catalogue catalogueEntries | Contains a list of catalogue entries.
-A catalogue entry consits of a unique index based key which specifies the order within the catalogue and a list of attributes which consits of key value pairs.
+uuid | Identifies this inspection plan entity uniquely. path | The path of this entity. attribues | A set of attributes which specifies this entity. comment | Contains all attributes a value exists for version | Contains the revision number of the entity.
+The revision number starts with zero and is incremented by one each time when changes are applied to an entity.
+The version is only returned if versioning is enabled in server settings. current | Indicates wheter the entity is the current version. timeStamp | Contains the date and time of the last update applied to this entity. charChangeDate (only for parts) | The timestamp for the most recent characteristic change on any characteristic that belongs to this part

 {% comment %}----------------------------------------------------------------------------------------------- {% endcomment %}

 ## {{ page.sections['endpoint'] }}

-Catalogues and catalogue entries can be fetched, created, updated and deleted via the following endpoints.
+Parts and characteristics can be fetched, created, updated and deleted via the following endpoints.
 Filter can be set as described in the [URL-Parameter section]({{site.baseurl }}/general/#{{ page.subCategory }}).

 URL Endpoint | GET | POST | PUT | DELETE
 -------------|-----|-----|------|-------